AY2526S1-CS2113-T10-3/tp/docs/UserGuide.md

 ```

 ### Viewing Reviews: `review`
-Displays all reviews for a specific module.
+Displays all reviews for a specific module from the current session (in-memory).

 Format:
 ```commandline